pin3da/notebook-generator/README.md

 ## Dependencies

-This generator works in both Linux and Windows, so check how to install texlive in your OS.
+This generator works in both Linux and Windows, so check how to install texlive in your OS. you will need pandoc to change .md(markdown) file.

 texlive for Linux:

     aptitude install texlive
+    sudo apt install pandoc

 texlive for Windows: